Skip to main content

 Protecting the Business From a Child's Divorce

 The single most common destroyer of a successfully transferred family business is the divorce of an active second-generation owner.
-Arizona is a community property state, and even an inheritance can become commingled and partially marital if it is not handled carefully.
+Arizona is a community property state under A.R.S. § 25-211, and even an inheritance, which is separate property under A.R.S. § 25-213, can become partially marital if it is commingled with joint accounts or enhanced by marital labor.
 Three layers of defense matter:

 • Transfer the business interest into a third-party spendthrift trust, not outright to the child.
 Distributions stay protected and the underlying interest never lands in the child's personal name where commingling can occur.